Fethiye fish market; one of the town’s most famous tourist attractions.

 But then there is also sea bass and sea bream.
 This type of fish was a huge treat when we were living in England, but they are staple fish in this area.
 If you are in Turkey on a budget, you can pick a decent sized bass or bream for just a few lira.

-These cheaper ones tend to be farmed, ask the fish monger if you’re not sure, but the prices should give you a clue, while the more meaty fish caught out at sea are obviously more expensive, but still very reasonable compared to the UK.
+The cheaper ones tend to be farmed, so ask the fish monger if you’re not sure.
+But the prices should give you a clue, while the more meaty fish caught out at sea are obviously more expensive.
+But still very reasonable compared to the UK.

 Fethiye Fish Market Tips For Eating